lenguyenthedat/raptor/README.md

 Raptor learns from customer behaviors when they do online shopping:
 - View an item.
-- Add an item to Card.
+- Add an item into cart.
 - Purchase an item.

 Currently there are 3 different algorithms - specified in raptor.hs: